moo-man/WFRP4e-FoundryVTT/README.md

 - [Altdorf: Crown of the Empire](https://foundryvtt.com/packages/wfrp4e-altdorf/) - A fascinating and entertaining guide to the capital, the nexus of government, religion, magic and military power in the Empire.
 Each district is carefully detailed with a wide variety of locations, plot hooks, and NPCs.

+- [Ubersreik Adventures II](https://foundryvtt.com/packages/wfrp4e-ua2/) - 5 ready to play adventures in Ubersreik along with a detailed look into the Jungfreuds

+- [Old World Bundle I](https://foundryvtt.com/packages/wfrp4e-owb1/) - Contains eight titles previously released as short PDF only options that will help expand your WFRP adventures.

 - [The Horned Rat](https://foundryvtt.com/packages/wfrp4e-horned-rat/) - The penultimate volume of the five-part series of the Enemy Within campaign.
 Includes lore, spells, items, and weapons, and enemies centered on the Skaven and their wicked schemes.

 - [Empire in Ruins](https://foundryvtt.com/packages/wfrp4e-empire-ruins/) - The final part of the five-part series of grim and perilous Warhammer Fantasy Roleplay adventures.